jamesalmeida/React-Booklist-App/README.md

 > npm start
 ```

-If you want to learn how to make this app check out this course [here](https://www.udemy.com/react-redux/).
+If you want to learn how to make this app too check out this course [here](https://www.udemy.com/react-redux/).